About

 Kengchakaj (Gheng/chAH /kad)

 Kengchakaj is a Bangkok-born, Lenapehoking (Brooklyn)-based Thai diaspora sound practitioner and improviser.
-He makes sound rooted in his lineage as a site of repair, reconciliation, and transformation, holding space for unlearning and relearning, and shining light on the marginalized.
-These sounds arrive charged with political complexity and contested memory that permeate both personal experience and collective memory.
+He makes sound rooted in his lineage as a site of repair, reconciliation, and transformation — holding space for unlearning and relearning.
+These sounds arrive charged with political complexity and contested memory that permeate both personal and collective experience.
+His practice spans electro-acoustic piano, Southeast Asian tuned analog synthesizer, spatial audio, gong making, and live coding, harnessing technology to produce multisensory live performances.

 -> CV